 Alternative plans to protect yourself from the cold in London

-London in winter has many activities to do to enjoy the winter and the cold weather such as ice skating, seeing the winter lights or enjoying outdoor festivities.
-However, if you are uncomfortable with the cold temperatures when you arrive and want to have plans that can keep you warm and covered, here are some of the most popular activities:
+London in winter has multiple activities to do to enjoy the winter and the cold such as ice skating, seeing the winter lights or enjoying outdoor festivities.
+However, if you are uncomfortable with the cold temperatures when you arrive and want to have some plans that can keep you warm and sheltered, here are some of the most popular activities.

 Enjoy the musicals

 London is one of the best known cities in the world for its important West-End musicals.
-Each year it offers an extensive line-up of the city's most dazzling shows.
+Each year offers a wide range of the most dazzling shows in the city.

 If you want to have a great time and live the full experience of the most showbiz London, I recommend you to book your ticket for some of the most famous plays such as Mamma Mia or Mary Poppins.

 If you want to live an experience surrounded by nature and marine wildlife and be well sheltered from the rain or cold, one of the most popular plans is to visit the famous :::link|text=Sea Life London=pa-2238:::, the London Aquarium.
 With a price around 30 pounds, this plan is great to do with children.